btcpayserver/btcpayserver-doc/HardwareDeployment.md

 5. Tiny Screwdriver
 6. USB Thumb Drive
 7. USB Keyboard, Mouse and Monitor (for initial install only).
 Can be headless when completed.
+8. Beer, my favorite this time of the year is [Yuengling Oktoberfest](https://www.yuengling.com/our-beer/oktoberfest/).

+Assuming you purchased the hardware mentioned above, here are the build instructions.

 Step 1 - Assemble your BTCPayBox (BTCPB)
   - Remove back cover with screwdriver.